-Have you ever heard of Gunkanjima?
-It is an uninhabited island that is located approximately 17.5 km southwest of Nagasaki prefecture in Japan.
-It once flourished as a center of coal mining, which brought a number of huge profits to the country.
-What makes it special is the unique scenery created by the giant concrete buildings that were used as residential complex for those who worked there.
-Seen from the distance, the shape of the island looks like a Battleship, which is translated as “Gunkan” in Japanese!
-In this article, we will introduce a brief story of Gunkanjima and how to enjoy the intriguing spot!
+Gunkanjima is an uninhabited island that is located approximately 17.5 km southwest of Nagasaki prefecture in Japan.
+Today it’s well known as a photogenic tourist spot, but it once flourished as a center of coal mining, which brought a number of huge profits to the country.
+What makes it special is the unique scenery created by the giant wrecked concrete buildings that used to be residential complexes for those who worked there.
+Seen from a distance, the shape of the island looks like a Battleship, which is translated as “Gunkan” in Japanese!
+In this article, we will introduce a brief story of Gunkanjima, an abandoned island, and what to see there!

 - Brief History of Gunkanjima (in the 19th Century)